David Baazov

-1903
+Biography

 In 1903, he attended the Sixth Zionist Congress in Basel.
 Returning to Georgia, Baazov became a rabbi in the town of Oni and quickly emerged as a leader of Zionism in Georgia.
 His growing influence was opposed by a group of anti-Zionist rabbis and the so-called "assimilationist" Jewish intellectuals who put forward the thesis that the Georgian Jews were ethnic Georgians and "Israelites by religion."

-1918

 In 1918, Baazov founded the first Georgian-Jewish Zionist paper ebraelis khma ("The Voice of Jew") and helped organize the All-Jewish Congress in Tbilisi which included representatives from every Georgian and Russian Jewish community in the country, except for Kutaisi, which had become the center of the Jewish anti-Zionism.
 At that time, he served as a rabbi in Akhaltsikhe and exploited his friendly ties with a local Muslim clergy to save many Christians during a brief Ottoman occupation of the area in 1918.

-1921-1925

 After the Sovietization of Georgia in 1921, Baazov, aided by his son, the leading Georgian-Jewish writer Gerzel Baazov, organized Jewish schools across the country and later founded the magazine makaveeli ("Maccabean") which was closed by the Soviet authorities during a crackdown on Georgian Jewish cultural institutions after the 1924 anti-Soviet August Uprising in Georgia.
 Next year, he managed to secure the free passage for several Georgian Jewish families to the Land of Israel, launching the first large wave of Aliyah from Georgia.

-1938-1945

 During the purge of 1938, both of his sons were arrested by the Soviet NKVD and Gerzel was executed.
 Soon, David Baazov was also arrested and sentenced to death for "Zionist activities".
 The sentence was later commuted to exile in Siberia.
 In 1945, he returned to the Georgian SSR and chiefly engaged in educational activities.

 Legacy

 The main writer on David Baazov and the main collector of his works was his daughter Fanny Baazova (1912–1980).
 The Georgian Jews' History Museum in Tbilisi has been named after him.

-In 1980's the Baazovs family, as a sign of goodwill, helped the family of the namesakes Sarah and Joseph Baazovs and their young children Amnon, Eli, Josh and David Baazovs move to Canada.
-The family moved to a new place shortly after the birth of their youngest son David.